manupaisable/manupaisable.github.io/README.md

 ------

-## Articles
+## Writing

-Here are some examples of articles I've written for [InfoQ](https://www.infoq.com/profile/Manuel-Pais), [DZone](https://dzone.com/users/879943/manuelpais@gmail.com.html), [TechBeacon](https://techbeacon.com/contributors/manuel-pais) where I share my learnings from working with clients across industries.
+Here are some examples of articles I've written for [InfoQ](https://www.infoq.com/profile/Manuel-Pais), [DZone](https://dzone.com/users/879943/manuelpais@gmail.com.html), [TechBeacon](https://techbeacon.com/contributors/manuel-pais) where I share my learnings from working with clients across diverse industries.

 [How to increase enterprise collaboration and speed in your DevOps pipeline](https://techbeacon.com/how-increase-enterprise-collaboration-speed-your-devops-pipeline)